Rdfing/poreTranAdsFoam/README.md

 ![alt text](https://github.com/Rdfing/transportAdsorptionFoam/blob/master/sample_1k_sphere_DOF_10M.png?raw=true)

-A solver for species transport and surface adsorption simulations.
+A solver for pore-scale species transport and surface adsorption simulations.

 For the bulk transport of the chemical species,